polirritmico/force-xdg/README.md

 XDG-Wrapper
 ===========

-A BASH script to launch non xdg compliant programs to fake a XDG structure.
-It will move the `$XDG_DATA_HOME/APP` folder to `$HOME/.APP` before launch and move to `XDG_DATA_HOME/APP` the folder when the programm is closed.
+A BASH script to force non XDG compliant programs to store its hidden Home folders into a XDG path.
+It will move the `$XDG_DATA_HOME/APP` folder to `$HOME/.APP` before launch and move the folder to `XDG_DATA_HOME/APP` after the programm is closed.

 ## Installation

 Just copy it to `/usr/local/bin/` or any of your custom paths.
-Also `make` can be used to do it automatically:
+Also `make` can be used to do it automatically (which also configure BASH auto-completion):

 ```
 git clone https://github.com/polirritmico/xdg-wrapper.git